duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Relocation Registers
 - protect user processes from each other
-- prevent user processes from chaing operating-system code and data
+- prevent user processes from changing operating-system code and data
 - base contains value of smallest physical address
 - limit contains range of logical addresses
   - example: relocation = 100040 and limit = 74600